 The functional equivalence theory was proposed by American linguist Eugene A. Nida.
 The core concept of Nida's theory is "functional equivalence".
 The so-called "functional equivalence" means that translation does not require the rigid correspondence on the surface of the text, but achieves the equivalence between the two languages.

 Nida pointed out that "translation is to reproduce the information of the source language from semantics to style in the most appropriate, natural and equivalent language".
-Functiona equivalence includes four aspects: 1.
+Functional equivalence includes four aspects: 1.
 Lexical equivalence, 2.
 Syntactic equivalence, 3.
 Textual equivalence, 4.
 Stylistic equivalence (Nida, 2004).
 Lexical equivalence is to translate in combination with context, and the content to be translated must conform to the author's mentality and mood at that time.
 Syntactic equivalence is to deal with the grammatical structure of a sentence flexibly, combined with contextual translation.
 Textual equivalence means that the translator should not only analyze the language itself, but also see the meaning and function of the language in the specific context.
 Stylistic equivalence means that different stylistic languages have different characteristics.
 Therefore, translators should translate according to different problems and language characteristics when translating (Fen, 2018:74-75).

 Nida points out that there are two forms of equivalence in translation: formal equivalence and functional equivalence (Nida, 1964:167).
 In Translation Theory and Practice, Nida puts forward several translation priority principles: (1) consistency of content is better than consistency of words; (2) dynamic equivalence is better than formal equivalence; (3) language heard is better than written; (4) form used and accepted by readers is better than traditional form (Wang, 2004:44).